How Should A Bike Helmet Fit [Better Guideline]

 2. Secure and snug

-3. Covers entire forehead
+3. Covers the entire forehead

 4. There is no space between the helmet and the forehead